 From that one experience in Ghana, my whole attitude to nursing has changed.
 Humanitarian work is my passion now.
 And it might not have been if I hadn’t been to Ghana.

-I’ve always been an appreciative person, but I’m much more so now and just thankful.
+I’ve always been appreciative, but I’m much more thankful.
+I'mow.
 I see the good in most things.

-Some things aren’t worth getting wound up about unless you can change them and fight for them.
-But if you can’t change them sometimes you just have to accept them.
+Some things aren’t worth getting upset about unless you can change them and fight for them.
+But if you can’t change them, sometimes you must accept them.

 So what happened once you graduated?
 What’s your current role?

-After I finished my training at Salford I worked at Great Ormond Street Hospital for three years as a cardiac nurse.
-Then I took a few months off to travel around Asia and Australia before going back – I worked there for five years in total.
+After finishing my training at Salford, I worked as a cardiac nurse at Great Ormond Street Hospital for three years.
+Then, I took a few months off to travel around Asia and Australia before returning – I worked there for five years.

-I was able to learn about all the things I’d seen in Ghana such as malaria, HIV, worms and TB.
-It was amazing to learn more about the things I witnessed during my placement.
-It was great to bring it all together, my experience in Ghana helped.
+I learned about all the things I’d seen in Ghana, such as malaria, HIV, worms, and TB.
+It was terrific to learn more about what I witnessed during my placement, and it was great to bring it all together—my experience in Ghana helped.

-I met a friend on the course and we ended up going out to Malawi together for six months to work for a charity out there.
+I met a friend on the course, and we went to Malawi together for six months to work for a charity.
 We were part of a group of professionals from all over the world working together in a clinic.
 It was similar to a GP clinic in the UK with inpatients and outpatients so people from the village could use it.
 It was quite a special place.

-I was able to put into practice what I’d learnt in London.
-It was great to go back to Africa with all this emotional and practical knowledge that I’d gained from my time in Ghana and my tropical nursing course.
+I was able to put into practice what I had learnt in London.
+Returning to Africa with all the emotional and practical knowledge I’d gained in Ghana and my tropical nursing course was great.
 I knew it would be hard, but I was prepared.

-When I came back to the UK I worked as a nanny for a while and travelled to Mozambique with friends.
+When I returned to the UK, I worked as a nanny for a while and travelled to Mozambique with friends.

-I did palliative nursing in the community for a while too whilst I decided what I wanted to do next.
-I met an organisation who were working out in Uganda focusing on maternal health.
-So I went out to Uganda in January this year.
-But, I had to come back to the UK after a few months due to Coronavirus.
+I also did palliative nursing in the community for a while while I decided what to do next.
+I met an organisation in Uganda that focused on maternal health, so I went to Uganda in January this year.
+However, I had to return to the UK after a few months due to the Coronavirus.

-But I’ve got a few things in the pipeline.
-Before Coronavirus and before Uganda I applied to be on emergency rosters at two organisations and I did some big training events with them focussed on disaster relief work.
+But I have a few things in the pipeline.
+Before the coronavirus pandemic and before I travelled to Uganda, I applied to be on emergency rosters at two organisations, and I attended some training events with them that focused on disaster relief work.

-Jemma Berwick (BERWICK2064)At the moment I’m working in a local general hospital in Devon, on a paediatric ward which is great because it’s good to touch base now and again to keep my skills up.
+Currently, I’m working in a local general hospital in Devon, on a paediatric ward, which is great because it’s good to touch base now and again to keep my skills up.

-I’m just always itching to get away, I’ve never settled anywhere for more than six months because I always want to be abroad.
-I want to be out in developing countries because I feel like that’s where I’m most utilised, that's where I fit the most.
+I’m just always itching to get away.
+I’ve never settled anywhere for more than six months because I have always wanted to be abroad.
+I want to be out in developing countries because I feel like that’s where I’m most utilised and fit best.

-I love the UK and the NHS, but I just don’t ever feel like I am ever really truly fit.
-My passion is elsewhere and my drive is humanitarian work.
-And that all comes from ten years ago!
+I love the UK and the NHS but never feel genuinely fit.
+My passion is elsewhere, and my drive is humanitarian work.
+And that all came from ten years ago!

-So do you think your Work the World experience in Ghana has contributed to what you’ve achieved so far?
+So, do you think your Work the World experience in Ghana has contributed to your achievements so far?

-I think it made me where I am now.
-It made me more eager to do what I do now.
+It made me who I am and made me more eager to do what I do now.
 I often talk about how my experience in Ghana changed my outlook on life.

 I can’t believe it’s been ten years, to be honest.
-What with getting malaria, it always crops up that I got malaria ten years ago.
-I ended up working quite closely with a charity called Malaria No More UK.
+What with getting malaria?
+It always crops up that I got malaria ten years ago.
+I worked pretty closely with a charity called Malaria No More UK.
 I campaigned in the Houses of Parliament and did a few pieces for magazine articles and newspaper reports.
 I even wrote to the Queen and Downing Street and received responses.
-My experience in Ghana has led to some huge adventures – it’s just been incredible.
+My experience in Ghana has led to some epic adventures – it’s been incredible.

 It certainly sounds like it!
 So, what are your ambitions for the future?

-I’d love to carry on with what I started back in January in Uganda.
-I was meant to be out there for a year, so I’d love to go back.
+I’d love to continue with what I started in January in Uganda.
+I was meant to be out there for a year, so I’d love to return.

-But, in the meantime, I’m quite excited about the future and doing some short-term projects in the UK so I can see my friends and family.
+But, in the meantime, I’m pretty excited about the future and doing short-term projects in the UK to see my friends and family.
 But, knowing at any moment I could get called up on an emergency roster is exciting.

-And lastly, do you have any words of encouragement for students thinking about undertaking an overseas placement?
+And lastly, do you have any words of encouragement for students considering undertaking an overseas placement?

 Do it!
 I think it should be in the curriculum at every university.
-Students shouldn’t be forced to do it, but they should be encouraged to.
-To go out of their comfort zone and experience things they’ve not experienced before.
+Students shouldn’t be forced to do it but should be encouraged to.
+Go out of their comfort zone and experience things they’ve not experienced before.
 I think it was the making of me as a nurse.

 I think an overseas placement can help change your perspective and get you more excited about nursing.
-Nursing is difficult and it’s under a lot of pressure and strain at the moment, so I think it’s extra important to always be excited about what is out there.
+Nursing is complex and under a lot of pressure and strain at the moment, so I think it’s essential always to be excited about what is out there.
 I think an experience like the one I had in Ghana prepares you.
 It makes you a stronger person.

 START